JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/working-together/index.md

 **This tutorial uses the new user interface throughout.
 You can access it from your Settings/Preferences <kbd>⌘,</kbd> (macOS) / <kbd>Ctrl+Alt+S</kbd> (Windows/Linux) and then search for "new UI".
 IntelliJ IDEA will then ask to restart and away you go!**

 We often need to work collaboratively.
-We might not be located in the same physical space as our friends and colleagues and they might not have the IDE installed.
+We might not be located in the same physical space as our friends and colleagues, and they might not have the IDE installed.
 [JetBrains Code With](https://www.jetbrains.com/code-with-me/) me is the solution to both of these challenges.
 Individuals can use Code With Me in IntelliJ IDEA Community Edition for up to 30 minutes and 3 guests for free.
 You can learn more about the licensing for [organisations](https://www.jetbrains.com/code-with-me/buy/#commercial) and [individuals](https://www.jetbrains.com/code-with-me/buy/#personal) from JetBrains.
 We will look at:

 - Collaborating with others in the same instance of the IDE